arenjay-ventures/Public-Library/tutorials/disk-clean-up.md

 ## LAST CLEAN UP STEPS

-**Disk Cleanup** From file explorer we can a few utilities to cleanup and double check no errors on the disk.
+From file explorer we can a few utilities to cleanup and double check no errors on the disk.
 Typically not needed, but given the large amount of files moved and number of changes it is a good practice.

-**STEPS TO TAKE:**
+### Steps to Take
 1. Open Windows File Explorer
 2. Right click on the drive you want to clean up
 3. under General tab, select Disk Cleanup